koukoulala/enas_nlp_nni/README.md

 We notice that different construction orders sometimes lead to the same network architecture.
 We put a constraint on the search space to mitigate this kind of duplication and accelerate the search procedure.
-Concretely, layer i must select its input from previous k layers, where k is set to be a small value.
+Concretely, layer _i_ must select its input from previous _k_ layers, where _k_ is set to be a small value.
 In this way, we favor the BFS-style construction manner in Figure a instead of Figure b.
-For example, if we set k = 2, the case in Figure b can be skipped because layer 4 cannot take layer 1 as input directly.
+For example, if we set _k = 2_, the case in Figure b can be skipped because layer 4 cannot take layer 1 as input directly.

-In our experiments, we set k=5 as a trade-off between expressiveness and search efficiency.
+In our experiments, we set _k=5_ as a trade-off between expressiveness and search efficiency.

 #### Figure a
 ![avatar](./imgs/DAG_duplicate_color_a.png)